gchure/phd/src/chapter_07/section_06_IND_inference.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this section, we first derive the statistical model for each hypothesis and then perform a series of diagnostic tests that expose the inferential limitations of each model.
-With well calibrated statistical models, we then apply each to an induction profile of the inducer binding mutant Q291K and assess the validity of each hypothesis.
+With well-calibrated statistical models, we then apply each to an induction profile of the inducer binding mutant Q291K and assess the validity of each hypothesis.
 To understand the statistical models for each hypothesis, only the subsection *Building A Generative Statistical Model* is necessary.